 How the Digestive System Works?
 Step by Step Process in Order

-The digestive system is an essential organ systems that provides strength and energy to the body.
+The digestive system is the most essential organ systems that provides strength and energy to the body.

-It is the only route through which foreign material, including food, can enter directly enters the body.
+It is the only route through which foreign material, including food, can enter the body directly.

 • Ingestion of food (food intake)